TeeLaReina/TeeLaReina/README.md

 ## Who are you hiring?

-I've always loved puzzles and challenges whilst growing up and to me, cybersecurity is less of a job and more of a puzzle.
-Human interaction is like a puzzle, a trail of activity, a pattern and you can say cybersecurity is the discovery and understanding of those patterns that let you peek into an individual's mind.
+I've always loved puzzles and challenges while growing up, and to me, cybersecurity is less of a job and more of a puzzle.
+Human interaction is like a puzzle, a trail of activity, a pattern, and you can say cybersecurity is the discovery and understanding of those patterns that let you peek into an individual's mind.
 How they think, how they operate.
-Some people have good intentions; others don’t, but whatever the intentions, from my end of the screen I get to dive in, troubleshoot those patterns as threats, and help protect more people and assets.
+Some people have good intentions; others don’t, but whatever the intentions, from my end of the screen, I get to dive in, troubleshoot those patterns as threats, and help protect more people and assets.

 ## Objective
 That drive is leading me to build real, hands-on experience in SOC alert triage, Splunk SIEM deployment, network traffic analysis, phishing investigations, and incident response workflows.
 I’m actively creating a functional home SOC lab so I can contribute meaningfully from day one as a SOC Level 1 Analyst.
 I intend to bring a genuine problem-solving mindset and a real willingness to learn and contribute right away as a SOC Level 1 Analyst.